hedronvision/bazel-make-cc-https-easy/README.md

 You'll need to make sure you have the libcurl development headers installed so you can use them from your code.

 Run `sudo apt-get install libcurl4-openssl-dev` (Debian/Ubuntu) or the equivalent for your distribution.
 For install instructions for other distributions, see libcurl entries here: https://everything.curl.dev/get/linux.
+If you distribute a binary package based on your code, you should declare a dependency on libcurl4 or otherwise tell your users to `sudo apt-get libcurl4`.
 And, as always, if you learn things that would help future users, please file a PR or issue.

+As background, we take the approach of dynamically linking against libraries the OS can reliably provide, and bundling (building + statically linking) otherwise.
+Linux is a special case because there's a great dependency-management system built in, so it can reliably provide more libraries than are shipped with the OS.

-Aside: It strikes us that there's an opportunity here for an extension that would let Bazel better support Linux package managers.
+Aside: It strikes us that there's an opportunity here for a Bazel extension that would let Bazel better support Linux package managers.
 Please see [this proposal](https://github.com/bazelbuild/bazel/issues/17099#issue-1514981316) if you'd be interested in that or in helping hack on it.
 Let's continue the discussion on that issue, whether or not Google is interested in implementing it themselves.

 ### Second, make network requests from your C++ code.